-- Select the task and choose View | Task Information on the Gantt Tools tab.
-Click the Resources tab in the Task Information dialog that opens. - You can also open the Task Information dialog by pressing Shift + F2 or by double-clicking the task bar on the Gantt chart. - Click the Resources cell of the task at the far right of the Gantt Outline.
+- Select the task and choose Tasks | Assign Resources on the Gantt Tools tab. - Select the task and choose View | Task Information on the Gantt Tools tab.
+Click the Resources tab in the Task Information dialog that opens.

+You can also open the Task Information dialog by pressing Shift + F2 or by double-clicking the task bar on the Gantt chart.

+• Click the Resources cell of the task at the far right of the Gantt Outline.
 Type the resource name(s), separating them with semi-colons.